-Learn the definition of money market account and how it works to produce the desired results for the bank and its customers.
+Learn what is money market account definition and how it works to produce the desired results for the bank and its customers today.

 Unlike the different types of bank and credit union accounts, the money market mutual funds offered by brokerage firms and mutual funds companies are not insured by either the FDIC or NCUA.
 Money market accounts are able to offer higher interest rates because they are allowed to invest in certificates of deposit (CDs), government securities, and commercial paper, something savings accounts cannot do.

 Many banks also offer higher-yielding checking accounts, or checking accounts with higher interest rates, that can pay better rates than money market accounts, but they have greater restrictions.
 If you need the flexibility to write multiple checks or do multiple online bill payments, you might consider a high-interest checking account.
 Account holders can write checks and make withdrawals online, via mobile apps, or using an ATM card.

 If you need to dip into savings for any reason, you can do so through an electronic transfer, a check, or an ATM withdrawal, depending on what options your bank offers.
 While some money market deposit accounts may offer a higher interest rate to savers, others might offer a rate that is similar to the APR you would earn from a standard savings account.
 Otherwise, a savings account with a comparable rate of interest would work equally well – and the slightly lower liquidity might prevent you from drawing down funds when you really do not need them.

 This kind of account earns interest on the funds you put in, like a savings account